theforeman/theforeman.org/support.md

 ## ![YouTube icon](static/images/youtube.png) [YouTube channel](https://www.youtube.com/channel/UCCo7AZ1oG6TbG0-dwjRqCmw)
 Please subscribe to our [YouTube channel](https://www.youtube.com/channel/UCCo7AZ1oG6TbG0-dwjRqCmw).
 We regularly upload deep dives on Foreman features, screencasts to learn how to use the different features and plugins of Foreman, discussions and much more.

-Our [Google+ community](https://plus.google.com/102496134326414788199) regularly hosts live hangouts on a variety of topics.
-Become a member of the community and you will be notified about these events, so you can ask questions to the presenters and join the conversation.

 <hr/>